 A: If you have disease that’s affecting your upper right side, that needs to be taken care of soon and that would dictate the side to begin with.
 If I read this right, you have a bridge that attaches your upper right eyetooth to your second bicuspid.
 If the second bicuspid must go, you can at least save the crown on the eyetooth by sectioning (cutting) the bridge between the eyetooth and the pontic (that’s the fake tooth in the bridge).
 The bad tooth should then be removed and a bone graft placed in its socket to preserve the bone volume.

-At that same appointment implants could be placed in the molar area that you called the gap and in the space created by removing the “fake” tooth as well as two implants in the lower jaw.
+At that same appointment, dental implants could be placed in the molar area that you call the gap and in the space created by removing the “fake” tooth as well as two dental implants in the lower jaw.
 In two to three months, measurements can be made with impressions to create your new teeth.
 This will give you great function and eating ability.

 Now the caveat – you must quit smoking for three to five weeks before the surgery and no smoking while things are healing.
 I know some people cheat and some get away with it but when they don’t; it’s very expensive and very discouraging.